polpaul13/Apache-Spark-using-Scala/README.md

 # Apache-Spark-using-Scala

-Find all information regarding this projrct in big_data_systems_assignment_2018.pdf file
+Please find all information regarding this projrct in big_data_systems_assignment_2018.pdf file